 Starting out by babysitting for the local dentist set Mary on a career path that led through almost every aspect of dentistry into her ulimate role as dental consultant.

 Childhood and Dentistry?

 I grew up in a small town in South Carolina.
 My first “job” was as a babysitter for our family dentist and his wife, who also attended the same church as my family.
-I loved this family but, I did not like having dental work.
+I loved this family, but I did not like having dental work done on me.
 I didn’t even pretend otherwise.
 When confirmation calls came in for dental appointments, there were times I forgot to tell my mom.
 As it turned out, she was always a step ahead of me and made sure I was there at the appointed times.

 Although I disliked having dental work, my dentist was very kind, as was his hygienist.
-His sense of humor while delivering treatment lead me to be interested in dentistry.
+His sense of humor while delivering treatment led me to be interested in dentistry.
 They seemed to have fun at work!
-I shadowed he and his staff a bit while in high school, graduated a year early, and started dental assisting school before my high school classmates started their senior year in high school.
+I shadowed him and his staff a bit while in high school, graduated a year early, and started dental assisting school before my high school classmates started their senior year in high school.
 It was hard!
-I missed my friends, my parents and my hometown.
+I missed my friends, my parents, and my hometown.

 By the way, I got over the disdain for having dental work done.
 Anyone who has ever attended, Dental Assisting, Dental Hygiene or Dental School, will tell you that we’ve been known to practice on each other.
 After being a guinea pig for what seemed like 50 alginate impressions, I had to get over it.